Platine War: Argentina

 Soon after the Battle of Caseros the San Nicolás Agreement was signed.
 It was meant to comply with the constitutional mandate of the Federal pact that presided over the Argentine Confederation, convening a Constitutional Assembly to meet in Santa Fe.
 This agreement was not accepted by the province of Buenos Aires, since it reduced its influence and power over the other provinces.
 Following the revolution of 11 September 1852, Buenos Aires seceded from the confederation, thus dividing Argentina into two rival, independent states which fought to establish dominance.
 On the one side were the Federalists of the Argentine Confederation, led by Justo José de Urquiza.
 On the other, the State of Buenos Aires.
-The civil war was only brought to an end with the decisive victory of Buenos Aires over the Federation at the 1861 Battle of Pavón.
+The civil war was only brought to an end with the decisive victory of Buenos Aires over the Confederation at the 1861 Battle of Pavón.
 The bonaerense liberal leader Bartolomé Mitre was elected the first President of a united Argentine Republic in 1862.